freeCodeCamp/mail-for-good/docs/aws_deploy.md

   # E.g abcdefQVw1ghijzeaQklmnop
 GOOGLE_CONSUMER_SECRET=
   # The URL Google will send you back to after logging in.
-  # It must match what is under "Authorised redirect URIs" in the Google Dashboard exactly
+  # It must match what is under "Authorized redirect URIs" in the Google Dashboard exactly
 GOOGLE_CALLBACK=
   # A random, preferably long sequence of characters.
 You do not need to remember this.
 ENCRYPTION_PASSWORD=